Flatpak, Bluetooth Controller, udev, SDL and Linux Gaming

 You may have noticed that I initially started with 8BitDo Zero 2 w/ PPSSPP and ended up with 8BitDo M30 w/ Suyu.
 That’s a nice catch.
 For some reason I can’t make 8BitDo Zero 2 work in the same way.
 Under the hood, PPSSPP uses SDL for this kind of task and utilizes SDL_GameControllerDB which already contains these two models.
 It’s probably a Flatpak issue as they intended to Reconsider udev support #961 and ended up with a wontfix, which I no longer have the energy to investigate further.

-And I tried SDL2 Gamepad Mapper mentioned in SDL_GameControllerDB, but sadly it did not list my good old 8BitDo Zero 2 too.
-Maybe it’s time to upgrade to 8BitDo Micro.
+And I tried SDL2 Gamepad Mapper mentioned in SDL_GameControllerDB, but sadly it did not list my good old 8BitDo Zero 2 too. ~~Maybe it’s time to upgrade to 8BitDo Micro.~~Someday in the afternoon my Zero 2 finally died so I did the upgrade.

 Postscript

-Gaming on Linux is hard (unless you only play retro games or Ren’Py games on itch, Patreon or wherever), sigh, especially considering wireless controllers.
+Gaming on Linux is hard (unless you only play retro games or random SLG made in Ren’Py or Godot on itch, Patreon or wherever), sigh, especially considering wireless controllers.
 I really don’t know why it sucks so much presumably many big names in game industry have ambition to take on it, or portable Windows on ARM devices.

-And I’m not even mentioning the pain of setting up Wine, even with the amazing work of Conty, or far worse, debugging the broken 3D acceleration on VirtualBox caused by their defunct Linux graphics controller :)
+And I’m not even mentioning the pain of setting up Wine, even with the amazing work of Conty.
+Or far worse, debugging the broken 3D acceleration on VirtualBox caused by their defunct Linux graphics controller Vbox reworked on 3D acceleration support and it’s slightly better as of 2025-12.

 Vinfall's Geekademy